gthvn1/ppow/Readme.md

     - Use another CSS and group input and button in a div
     - Fix an issue when hitting walls with the ball
     - Add the first stick
+    - Move the stick by sending message
+      - TODO: it moves but we need to manage boundaries

 - `2025-03-03`:
     - Remove `websocket_client` because frontend is working now